tidyverse/tidyups/005-github-simplification.md

     and for other RStudio teams we might hope would also migrate to one org.

+    Particularly problematic for gert, which is an ROpenSci project, so if we move to tidyverse, it would probably need to move to a different repo.

 -   No longer a one-to-one relationship between package homepage and GitHub organisation.
 (But could resolve in a second phase).